- Introduction

 - Whether there is research data associated with the paper

-The University's Research Data Management policy expects you to include a data access statement in your publications.
+The University's Research Data Management Procedure expects you to include a data access statement in your publications.
 This is in line with requirements set by some research funders, including UKRI (UKRI OA policy, Appendix 1): "in-scope research articles to include a Data Access Statement, even where there are no data associated with the article or the data are inaccessible".

-Many journals support the inclusion of data access statements, and provide relevant guidance.
+Many journals support the inclusion of data access statements and provide relevant guidance.
 See examples from Springer Nature, Taylor & Francis, and PLOS.

 You can also use examples provided below, if a journal does not provide its own guidance.

-Data availability statements should include:
+Data access statements should include:

 1. Terms of access (if any).